Discover Accounting by State

 No matter what state you’re in, you’ll be required to complete a number of Continuing Professional Education (CPE) hours after licensure.
 The exact requirement varies on a state-by-state basis, but you can expect to attend classes, seminars, and meetings to make sure you’re up to date on constantly changing rules and regulations.

-CPA Degree Programs and Courses
+Education Degree Programs and Course Requirements

 In every state, the Accountancy Board will require you to complete a minimum education of at least a bachelor’s degree.
 Your time spent in an accredited undergraduate program will typically cover 120 of your 150 required credit hours.